bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build-REQUIREMENTS.md

 ## Main Components
 1. GitHub Action for building and uploading containers
 2. Makefile rule to trigger and monitor the action
+3. Makefile rule to query the status of ongoing builds
-3. Makefile rule to list images in the container registry
+4. Makefile rule to list images in the container registry
-4. Makefile rule to delete a named image from the container registry
+5. Makefile rule to delete a named image from the container registry

 ## Detailed Requirements